 My doctoral research develops a theme of ‘Making Life Work’.
-Firstly, I am interested in how is life made to work in a sense of being inserted into the logic of production.
-Secondly, I ask what are the social structures that make life work in a sense of maintaining it and preventing it from falling apart.
+Firstly, I am interested in how is life made to work in the sense of being inserted into the logic of production.
+Secondly, I ask what the social structures that make life work in the sense of maintaining it and preventing it from falling apart are.

-My research is situated within the sociology of work and organisation studies and have been substantively focused on the reconfiguration of practices of personal and domestic life in relation to work.
-I explored this issue through an ethnographic study of ‘coliving’ - a purpose-built accommodation for professionals and entrepreneurs - which strives to create conditions most conductive to professional success.
+My research is situated within the sociology of work and organisation studies and has been substantively focused on the reconfiguration of practices of personal and domestic life in relation to work.
+I explored this issue through an ethnographic study of ‘coliving’ - a purpose-built accommodation for professionals and entrepreneurs - which strives to create conditions most conducive to professional success.

 My research interests include work-life practices, work-life boundaries and integration, personal attachment to work and economy, tech and creative industries, politics of social reproduction, everyday life, power, subjectivity, ethics, affect, and entrepreneurship.

 I am a PhD researcher at the Department of Sociology at Durham University.
 I have completed Certificate in Social Research Methods at Durham University, MSc in Political Sociology at the London School of Economics and Political Science, and BA in Political Science and International Relations at Masaryk University.
 My PhD is funded by the Economic and Social Research Council (ESRC).

 - Musílek, K., Jamie, K., McKie, L. (2019) “Cold Winds and Warm Attachments: Interrogating the Personal Attachment to Neoliberal Work and Economy.”
 Work, Employment and Society.